-"WallToAll" is by no means the only web-site under my control.
-During the first decade of this century, I was heavily involved with boats, with sailing, with the sea and with the passing on of sea lore and marine methodology to a younger generation.
+"WallToAll" is by no means the only website under my control.
+During the first decade of this century, I was heavily involved with boats, with sailing, with the sea, and with passing on sea lore and marine methodology to a younger generation.
 The web provided an excellent platform and "Freewebs" the tool with which to reach any audience anywhere.

-http://www.greenwichpeninsulahistoricshipsharbour.webs.com/ was to be the biggest, most exciting project of them all.
-But it went down the Swanee through mis-management and lack of vision.
-But the website remains mine, so it is becoming a sort of etheral bookcase for my lateral writings.
+was to be the biggest, most exciting project of them all but went down the swanee through mis-management and lack of vision.
+The website, however, remains mine and is a storage bin for my lateral writings.

-http://www.kenyajacaranda.webs.com/ was my 'proudest' bit of work.
-As PRO of the now-defunct "Mayflower Sail Training Society" one of my briefs was to produce a regular news bulletin 'The Pilgrim's Progress' for a well scattered and diverse membership.
+was my 'proudest' bit of work.
+As then PRO of the now-defunct "Mayflower Sail Training Society" one of my briefs was to produce a regular news bulletin 'The Pilgrim's Progress' for a well-scattered and diverse membership.
 On my watch, it went webby as well as papery (150 copies a month mailed out).
 The site's raison d'etre died with the charity and is now the storage place for

-http://www.freewebs.com/kjoperations/ The Mayflower Sail Training Society never had an operations manual for the Kenya Jacaranda.
+The Mayflower Sail Training Society never had an operations manual for the Kenya Jacaranda.
 "KJoperations" was envisaged as a repository of sailing lore, methodology and operations centred on the SV Kenya Jacaranda until this site was set up.
 When the house of cards fell over due to mind-boggling stupidity and appalling seamanship, another site became available to walltoall as a virtual bookcase.

-KenyaJacaranda had a training offshoot back in the day: http://www.kjtraining.webs.com/ when some of us with more gumption than others realised we needed to have a means of training existing members and new intake to do things right.
+when some of us realised we needed a means of training existing members and new intake in doing things in a uniform way.
+This site now links to "Pentargon".

-I spent some time mid-decade as a volunteer with the London unit of the Maritime Volunteer Service and continued PRO and training roles there. http://www.mvslondon.webs.com/ I learned an awful lot about The River while with the MVS.
+Mid-decade, I spent time with the London unit of the Maritime Volunteer Service and undertook PRO and training roles there along with active service on a number of powered boats on The River.